WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development.md

 - Virtual DOM: A virtual copy of the original DOM.
 Manipulating it (over the original DOM) speeds things up.
 - Event Handling: No need to worry about incompatible event names and fields.
 - JSX: Markup syntax you'll use for generating strings of HTML that are almost identical to the HTML you'll insert into the web page.
-- React Native: A custom renderer for React.
 - Component-Based: In React everything on the web page is divided into small components to create a view (or UIs).
 <aside class="notes">